 Seville's evenings move later than most northern European visitors expect.
 The aperitivo window stretches well past nine, and bars that cater to a local professional and arts crowd often reach their natural pace after ten.
 A spirits-focused bar in the Casco Antiguo benefits from that rhythm: the city's culture of slow drinking, long conversations, and incremental ordering across a night suits a collection-led format better than a fast-throughput model would.

 The address on Calle Boteros, at number 26, places the bar within walking distance of Seville's main historical sites but off the primary tourist corridors, which tends to self-select for a clientele with more specific intent.
 That dynamic is common to the better drinking addresses in Spain's old city centres: proximity to landmarks without being absorbed by them.
-For visitors building a broader evening across the neighbourhood, Bar Garlochí fits logically into a sequence that might also include stops at addresses covered in our full Seville restaurants guide.
+For visitors building a broader evening across the neighbourhood, Bar Garlochí fits logically into a sequence of nearby stops.

 Planning a Visit